Top Digital Marketing Resources

 Email

 Email remains a top marketing channel for maintaining prospect engagement and driving conversions.
-Start by determining the purposes of your email campaigns.
-Do you want to keep customers aware of new products or upcoming events?
+Before diving in, start by determining the purposes of your campaigns.
+Do you want to announce new products or upcoming events?
 Would you need a “drip” campaign to progress new prospects through their buying cycle automatically?

 Numerous email platforms are on the market, most offering free plans at certain criteria.
 Our favorite providers are MailChimp and HubSpot*.

-Search Console is another of Google’s free resources that can integrate with your website.
-Via its dashboard, you can submit your site and its sitemap to Google.
+Search Console is another one of Google’s free resources that can be integrated into your website.
+Within its dashboard, you can submit your site and its sitemap to Google.
 Once configured, Search Console helps to measure your site’s performance in search results including which searches are bringing visitors to your site.
 The platform also helps to identify key issues that could be impacting your site, including mobile usability.

 Google Tag Manager is a free and powerful tool for adding code to your site, all from one dashboard.
 After adding its singular script directly to your website, you can then add and manage additional code snippets through that lone script rather than adding them individually and directly to your site.